grahame/dividebatur/README.md

 but could certainly be improved.

 ## Usage

-`git lfs pull` will download the large data files.

 `./run_aec_fed2013_wa.sh` will run a count of the 2013/14 WA Senate count .
 The data is in the repository under `aec_data/fed2013_wa`.